 Emphasizes historical, cultural, and performance patterns in a variety of popular idioms such as, but not limited to, rock, folk, jazz, and Afro-American music.
 May be repeated for credit.
-Credit not applicable toward any music degree.
+Credit does not apply to major requirements for music degrees.
 Fee.